vbd/Fieldnotes/acronyms-terms-and-concepts.md

 - Bol, Bill of labour aka Bill of work => Arbeitsplan
 - SBOM, Software bill of materials
 - SDLC, Systems (Software) development life circle, [definition](https://en.wikipedia.org/wiki/Systems_development_life_cycle)
 - JTBD, jobs to be done: framework with focus on customer.
 Customers buy a product to do a job/task, solve a problem.
+Understand what job this is and what is needed to sell your solution to the customer.